satishk01/kiro-opensource-code/README.md

-# Kiro Streamlit App
+# OpenFlux Streamlit App

-A web-based implementation of Kiro's AI development assistant capabilities, built with Streamlit and integrated with AWS Bedrock for AI model access.
+A web-based implementation of OpenFlux's AI development assistant capabilities, built with Streamlit and integrated with AWS Bedrock for AI model access.

 ## Features